Steep Rise in Bankruptcy Cases

 The administrator has the power to decide whether to continue the debtor’s operation (upon court approval) before the first creditors’ meeting is convened.
 The creditors’ meeting also has the power to decide whether to continue or suspend the debtor’s business under such a proceeding.

 The court will appoint an administrator to take charge of the debtor’s management.
-An administrator will be appointed from a roster published by the courts in the different provinces.
+The administrator will be appointed from a roster published by the courts in the different provinces.
 See 9.3 Selection of Officers for details.
-In reorganisation proceedings, the debtor can also apply to the court to manage its own business, in which case, the administrator will only take a supervisory role and not be involved in daily operational decision-making.
+In reorganisation proceedings, the debtor can also apply to the court to manage its own business, in which case, the administrator will only have a supervisory role and will not be involved in daily operational decision-making.

 The administrator, or a debtor in a state of self-management, may borrow funds to continue the debtor’s operation if the creditors’ meeting allows it to do so, or with the court’s approval before the first creditors’ meeting is convened.

-A creditors’ committee shall consist of creditors selected by the creditors’ meeting plus one employee representative of the debtor or a representative from the labour union.
-A creditors’ committee may include at most nine members.
+The creditors’ committee will consist of creditors selected by the creditors’ meeting plus one employee representative of the debtor or a representative from the labour union.
+The creditors’ committee may include, at most, nine members.